la-ots/pelican/docs/components/app-screen.md

 - Used in the App Screen.
 - Presents only two levels of navigation.
-- Current pages should get the class `active` added to the class list of the `li` and `a` which hold the link.
+- Child pages should get the class `active` added to their class list, in both the `li` and `a` which hold the link when they’re beig viewed.
-- Current child pages also get the eye icon, <span class="fas fa-eye" aria-hidden="true"></span>.
+- Current child pages also get the eye icon, <span class="fas fa-eye" aria-hidden="true"></span> when they’re being viewed.
 The same icon is used in [Breadcrumbs](/components/breadcrumbs) to indicate the current page.
+- Child items will only appear when they’re toggled by the button to the right of their parent link.
+- The sidebar footer is empty by default but available for 1 or 2 short links

 ```html
 {% include 'markup/sidebar-nav.njk' %}